ghga-de/microservice-repository-template/README.md

 This will give you a full-fledged, pre-configured development environment including:
 - infrastructural dependencies of the service (databases, etc.)
 - all relevant VS Code extensions pre-installed
-- pre-configured linting and auto-formatting
+- preconfigured linting and auto-formatting
-- a pre-configured debugger
+- a preconfigured debugger
 - automatic license-header insertion

-Moreover, inside the devcontainer, a convenience commands `dev_install` is available.
+Moreover, inside the devcontainer, a command `dev_install` is available for convenience.
-It installs the service with all development dependencies, installs pre-commit.
+It installs the service with all development dependencies, and it installs pre-commit.

 The installation is performed automatically when you build the devcontainer.
 However, if you update dependencies in the [`./pyproject.toml`](./pyproject.toml) or the